Northern Leopard Frog Project

 The Valley Zoo Development Society is currently raising $250,000 to assist in these efforts.
 This vital funding will be used towards:

-Education: Adding a deck on the Northern Leopard frog trailer so visitors can see the science and the work done inside, constructing a play and interpretive area between the trailer and the outdoor habitats so kids can enjoy an experiential learning, and a game of Hop Scotch Frog!
+Education: Constructing a play and interpretive area between the trailer and the outdoor habitats so kids can enjoy an experiential learning, and a game of Hop Scotch Frog!

-Make a tax receipt eligible donation using the Canada Helps donation form above.
+Make a tax receipt eligible donation using the Canada Helps donation form below.
 Or, become a Northern Leopard Frog Project sponsor by sponsoring:

 - the trailer for $50,000 ($10,000 a year for five years):